Advertisement

 Advertisement - Page continues below

 In the back, the outer seats are quite dished, which both supports you and provides a bit more room, but that makes the middle one a booby prize.
-Anyway, there's enough headroom despite the plunging roof line, and plenty of leg space if the front seats are lifted from their very lowest position so you can tuck your feet under.
+But there's enough headroom despite the plunging roof line, and plenty of leg space if the front seats are lifted from their very lowest position so you can tuck your feet under.

 Subscribe to the Top Gear Newsletter